Connect with others who understand.

 Medical History and Physical Examination

-Your doctor will ask detailed questions about your medical history, including any inquiries about symptoms such as fatigue, bone pain, and frequent infections.
-They may ask whether anyone in your family has ever been diagnosed with myeloma or another type of blood cell disorder.
-The doctor may ask about your work or hobbies to find out if you may have been exposed to chemicals or radiation, which are risk factors for multiple myeloma.
-A physical exam will allow your doctor to check for signs of anemia, bone pain, weight loss, neuropathy (pain, numbness, or tingling in the extremities), or edema (swelling).
+Your doctor will ask detailed questions about your medical history, including any potential symptoms of multiple myeloma, such as fatigue, bone pain, or frequent infections.
+They may also ask whether anyone in your family has ever been diagnosed with myeloma or another type of blood cell disorder.
+The doctor may ask about your work or hobbies to find out if you may have been exposed to chemicals or radiation, risk factors for multiple myeloma.

 Blood and Urine Tests